 Our team of expert product testers put cardio machines through the works from top to bottom.
 Certified personal trainers, nutrition experts, CrossFit Level 1 Trainers, competitive weightlifters, and former D1 athletes fill our roster.

-As a former college athlete and now personal trainer, I’ve personally spent countless hours on treadmills at the gym and in my home gym.
-While we, as a team, haven’t tested the TT8 in person, we’ve run on our fair share of treadmills, including a close relative to the Sole TT8, the Sole F63.
+Our team as a whole has run on our fair share of treadmills, including a close relative to the Sole TT8, the Sole F63.
 That experience translates well when looking at models within a single brand.

 Years of experience have shown us the features and specs that make a difference when it comes to treadmill performance.
 Sole, as a brand, produces quality treadmills in almost every price range.
 The TT8 is one of their top models, bringing the quality and power you’d expect from a commercial treadmill.
+Lindsay said that she didn’t experience a lot of wobbling on this treadmill, it felt really sturdy which she appreciated.

 Sole TT8